SADYCOS/sadycos/docs/content/overview.md

 Depending on whether the subsystem was configured to be simulated continuously or with a discrete sample time, the delay must be implemented either with a continuous `Transport Delay` block or a discrete `Delay` block.
 Similarly to the states update, this is done automatically based on the user's parametrization by using the utility Simulink model `delay.slx` which is included in the [`Utilities`](#utilities) folder as well.
 The block is shown in the above picture before the output port `ActuatorsOutputs`.
-As was mentioned in [Dynamic Systems](#dynamic-systems), the user is currently forced to configure at least one delay to prevent algebraic loops within the control loop.
+As was mentioned in [Dynamic Systems](#dynamic-systems), if the user wants to use the improper output `PlantFeedthrough`, he is forced to configure at least one delay to prevent algebraic loops within the control loop.

 #### Logging
 Each MATLAB function block within the five main subsystems has an output port for logging purposes.